harding/old-docs-history-bitcoin.org/en/developer-guide.md

-transactions included in any block without modifying all following block headers, the cost of modification is only two hashes for the first block modified plus one hash for every subsequent block until the current end of the blockchain.
+transactions included in any block without modifying all following block headers, the cost of modification is only two hashes for the first block modified plus one hash for every subsequent block until the current end of the block chain.

-Since the blockchain is collaboratively maintained on a peer-to-peer network which may contain untrustworthy peers, Bitcoin requires each block prove a significant amount of work was invested in its creation so that untrustworthy peers who want to modify past blocks have to work harder than trustworthy peers who only want to add new blocks to the blockchain.
+Since the block chain is collaboratively maintained on a peer-to-peer network which may contain untrustworthy peers, Bitcoin requires each block prove a significant amount of work was invested in its creation so that untrustworthy peers who want to modify past blocks have to work harder than trustworthy peers who only want to add new blocks to the block chain.

 The **proof of work** used in Bitcoin takes advantage of the apparently random output of cryptographic hashes.
 A good cryptographic hash